 After giving capsule lowdowns (the sort Joss relished most) on her new teammates and their boyfriends and Mr. Heathcote the Minute-and-a-Half Man, Vicki went into super/sub mode.
 During the summer, she and Joss had developed a private means of parallel communication: part body language, part “vibes,” it allowed them to introduce distinct subtext to spoken dialogue.
 Thus if Goofus happened to be eavesdropping, he would hear Vicki super-say:

 “So, Alex Dmitria?
-She lives pretty close to here, like six blocks down and a couple over, and she asked if I wanna go running with her before school—to school, y’know, so we’re gonna try it on Monday.
+She lives pretty close to here, like six blocks down and four over, and she asked if I wanna go running with her before school—to school, y’know, so we’re gonna try it on Monday.
 Do you have a knapsack I can borrow, to put all my stuff in?
 She’s like the busiest person on the planet, Alex is—belongs to every club at VW, rides horses, takes care of sick dogs and everything.
 But if she ever has like a free afternoon, y’think maybe we could hang out with her?”

 Joss alone heard Vicki sub-say: